bgoonz/gists-revamp/by-extension/markdown/fdupes.md

 **$ fdupes -h**

-Usage: fdupes \[options\] DIRECTORY…
+Usage: fdupes \[options\] DIRECTORY...

--r –recurse for every directory given follow subdirectories encountered within -R –recurse: for each directory given after this option follow subdirectories encountered within (note the ‘:’ at the end of the option, manpage for more details) -s –symlinks follow symlinks -H –hardlinks normally, when two or more files point to the same disk area they are treated as non-duplicates; this option will change this behavior -n –noempty exclude zero-length files from consideration -A –nohidden exclude hidden files from consideration -f –omitfirst omit the first file in each set of matches -1 –sameline list each set of matches on a single line -S –size show size of duplicate files -m –summarize summarize dupe information -q –quiet hide progress indicator -d –delete prompt user for files to preserve and delete all others; important: under particular circumstances, data may be lost when using this option together with -s or –symlinks, or when specifying a particular directory more than once; refer to the fdupes documentation for additional information -N –noprompt together with –delete, preserve the first file in each set of duplicates and delete the rest without prompting the user -v –version display fdupes version -h –help display this help message
+-r --recurse for every directory given follow subdirectories encountered within
+-R --recurse: for each directory given after this option follow subdirectories encountered within (note the ':' at the end of the option, manpage for more details)
+-s --symlinks follow symlinks
+-H --hardlinks normally, when two or more files point to the same disk area they are treated as non-duplicates; this option will change this behavior
+-n --noempty exclude zero-length files from consideration -A --nohidden exclude hidden files from consideration -f --omitfirst omit the first file in each set of matches -1 --sameline list each set of matches on a single line -S --size show size of duplicate files
+-m --summarize summarize dupe information
+-q --quiet hide progress indicator
+-d --delete prompt user for files to preserve and delete all others; important: under particular circumstances, data may be lost when using this option together with -s or --symlinks, or when specifying a particular directory more than once; refer to the fdupes documentation for additional information
+-N --noprompt together with --delete, preserve the first file in each set of duplicates and delete the rest without prompting the user
+-v --version display fdupes version
+-h --help display this help message

 That’s for all now.
 Let me know how you were finding and deleting duplicates files till now in Linux? and also tell me your opinion about this utility.
 Put your valuable feedback in the comment section below and don’t forget to like/share us and help us get spread.